YogoGit/ESP-1ch-Gateway-v5.0/README.md

  \#define _SENSOR_INTERVAL 300
  \#endif

 ### Connect to WiFi with WiFiManager

 The easiest way to configure the Gateway on WiFi is by using the WiFimanager function.
 This function works out of the box.
-WiFiManager will put the gateway in accesspoint mode so that you can connect to it as a WiFi accesspoint.
+WiFiManager will put the gateway in AP mode so that you can connect to it as a WiFi accesspoint.

  \#define WIFIMANAGER 0